ragulpr/wtte-rnn/python/README.md

 ```

 ## Contributing

-Reach out to egil.martinsson[at]gmail.com if you have any questions.
 Contributions/PR/Comments etc are very welcome!
+Post an issue if you have any questions and feel free to reach out to egil.martinsson[at]gmail.com.

+### Contributors (by order of commit)

+* Egil Martinsson
+* Clay Kim
+* Jannik Hoffjann
+* Daniel Klevebring
+* Jeongkyu Shin
+* Joongi Kim
+* Jonghyun Park